yard

 Grab your phone and note where sun hits the lawn.
 Check at 9 a.m., noon, and 3 p.m., then add up true direct sun hours, not just “it seems bright.”

-Most thin St Augustine in shade comes from too little light, not bad fertilizer or soil.
+Thin St Augustine in shade usually starts with too little light, not bad fertilizer or soil.
 You can pour in products and still lose that battle.

 If you are under 3 hours of direct sun, no amount of care will keep St Augustine dense in that exact spot.